 - 15-year warranty

-Benefits of a Pet Door Insert for Sliding Glass DoorsOur pet doors offer myriad benefits for you and your pets, including:
+Benefits of a Sliding Glass Door with a Dog Door Built InOur pet doors offer myriad benefits for you and your pets, including:

 - Safety from the Heat: While dogs and other animals that are kept inside will be uncomfortable, those who have to stay outside are in serious danger.
 Given Arizona's extremely high temperatures, your pet must be able to get in your house in the middle of the day, or they will be at risk of heat stroke and a host of other health problems.
 A pet door lets them get inside as soon as they become too hot for comfort, thereby avoiding any threat to their health, let alone their life.